ruibeard/OpenCore-ASRock-Z490M-ITX-ac/readme.md

 - Sleep/awake
 - Bluetooth
 - Wifi with BCM9460CS2
 - HDMI PORT
+-HDMI - DP Audio
 - DP PORT
 - On-Board Rear Audio

-## Not Working
-- HDMI audio from the iGPU - no clue how to make it work, if you figure out please let me know :)

 ## Not Tested

 - Well I have no ideia if iMessage and those sort of things are working because I dont use them.
 - dGPU as I dont use any.
 - USB Type-C port speed, works fine with an Type-A to Type-C adapter though.
 - Front panel audio

 ## Software

 - OpenCore 0.6.3